 Bind-off edges can be firm, stretchy, decorative and even sewn.
 Your project pattern should give you some indication of the best cast off method to use.

 - Knitted Bind Off - also known as the traditional bind off.
 Gives a firm, smooth edge

 - Lace Bind Off - produces a stretchy, flexible edge.
 Ideal for lace projects

 - I-Cord Bind Off - gives an attractive, rounded and flexible edge

 - 3 Needle Bind Off - used for grafting 2 sets of live stitches together

-This is one of the most commonly used methods of casting off knitting, and it produces a nice firm edge.
+This is one of the most commonly used methods of binding off knitting, and it produces a nice firm edge.
 For a looser finish you may want to go up a needle size.

 1. Knit the 1st and 2nd stitch